The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Use Meprozine as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Take Meprozine by mouth with or without food.
+If stomach upset occurs, take with food to reduce stomach irritation.

 Ask your health care provider any questions you may have about how to use Meprozine.